-the international regime for refugee protection' 122 and are open to states; however, each may be signed separately.
-123 To maximize accession 'they were carefully framed to define minimum standards, without imposing obligations going beyond those that states can reasonably be expected to assume.'
-124 UNHCR clearly declares that the underlying values of the CSR51 are humanitarian, human rights, and people-oriented; non-political and impartial; international cooperation; and universal and general character.
-125
+In this sense, the only international instruments that directly apply to refugees are the CSR51 and its 1967 Protocol.
+Both instruments have been referred to as 'the bedrock of the international regime for refugee protection'89 and are open to states; however, each may be signed separately.
+90 To maximize accession 'they were carefully framed to define minimum standards, without imposing obligations going beyond those that States can reasonably be expected to assume.'91 UNHCR clearly declares that the underlying values of the CSR51 are humanitarian, human rights, and people-oriented; non-political and impartial; international cooperation; and universal and general character.92

-The CSR51 defines a refugee as someone who 'owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality, and is unable to, or owing to such fear, is unwilling to avail himself of the protection of that country.'
-Persons who meet the definition of a refugee under the CSR51 are automatically considered refugees, regardless of whether they are formally recognized as such.
-Paragraph 28 of the UNHCR Handbook illustrates this point: 'When a person meets the definition's requirements, they are considered refugees within the meaning of the CSR51.
-This would have to happen before it is officially decided whether he is a refugee.
-Therefore, acknowledging his refugee status does not make him a refugee; rather, it declares him to be one.
-He does not become a refugee as a result of recognition; rather, he is recognized as a refugee.'
+The CSR51 defines a refugee as someone who 'owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality, and is unable to, or owing to such fear, is unwilling to avail himself of the protection of that country.'93 Persons who meet